Isabelgpils/Crafts-Manager-Redux/README.md

 ## Introduction

-React project that displays materials used for cross stitchingprojects (beads, threads and patterns).
+React project that displays materials used for cross stitching projects (beads, threads and patterns).

 The purpose of the app is to allow a stitcher to search, update and view different craft materials.

 ## SEARCHING